Pediatric ear infections (otitis media)

 Refer a Patient

-What are the different types of Pediatric Ear Infections (Otitis Media)?
+What are the different types of pediatric ear infections (otitis media)?

-There are three main types of otitis media, each with its own set of symptoms:
+Ear infections - Children's HealthThere are three main types of otitis media, each with its own set of symptoms:

-Acute otitis media (AOM) is the most common type of ear infection and is also known as an "earache."
+1. Acute otitis media (AOM) is the most common type of ear infection and is also known as an "earache."
 AOM affects the middle ear, causing pain.
 It is sometimes accompanied by a fever.

-Otitis media with effusion (OME) occurs when fluid remains trapped after the infection has passed.
+2. Otitis media with effusion (OME) occurs when fluid remains trapped after the infection has passed.
 Your child may not exhibit symptoms, although your child’s doctor will be able to diagnose OME.

-What are the signs and symptoms of Pediatric Ear Infections (Otitis Media)?
+What are the signs and symptoms of pediatric ear infections (otitis media)?

-An ear infection, or otitis media, is the number 1 reason parents bring their child to a doctor.
+An ear infection, or otitis media, is the number one reason parents bring their child to a doctor.
 Although most ear infections eventually go away on their own, it is sometimes necessary to see a health care provider.

 Common symptoms of an ear infection include: